mironartt/percent1_fron_v2/replit.md

   5. Plan a task
   6. Write in journal
   7. Chat with mentor
   Auto-completion triggers when user performs corresponding actions.
+Toast notifications with CTA appear on step completion, suggesting next step.
+AI Mentor adds personalized encouragement message when each step is completed.
 - **Learning Center**: New page (/app/learning) containing all tutorial content moved from modules:
   - Philosophy of 1% improvements
   - Balanced Scorecard guide